-Addendum A : Colombia Heritage Program Expense Breakdown - Networking Families
+ADDENDUM A: Colombia Heritage Program Expense Breakdown - Networking Families

-Service Details Fee Paid To Home Study \$2,050-\$4,150 Home Study and Subsequent Home Study Updates The figure given here includes estimated cost for original home study and two home study updates \$2,050-\$4,150 Family's local agency Professional Services Fees \$13,750 First Installment of Professional Services Fees Due upon singing of the Adoption Fee Agreement \$2,500 Spence-Chapin [+] \$500 of First Installment Fee includes cost of case monitoring and oversight by IAAME Second Installment of Professional Services Fee Required pre-adoption training during home study process in addition to adoption service planning \$4,500 Spence-Chapin Third Installment of Professional Services Fee Due at time of dossier submission \$1,500 Spence-Chapin Fourth Installment of Professional Services Fee Due at time of acceptance of referral \$5,250 Spence-Chapin Post-Placement and Post-Adoption Reports \$1,500-\$2,500 Post-Adoption Reporting/Visits Estimated cost for five post-adoption reports & visits \$1,500-\$2,500 Family's local agency Third Party Fees \$2,099-\$4,999 Parent Preparation and Training Adoption Learning Partners Hague Package (10 Hours) and Tough Starts Matter Package (5 Hours) and additional training as assigned by Spence-Chapin and/or your local agency \$210-\$750 Third Party Training Course Immigration Documentation: USCIS Filing (I- 800A) and Fingerprinting; Filing (I-800)/Visa Related Fees Paid to USCIS upon submission of I-800A, I-800A Extensions, and submission of I-800 forms.
-As of March 2017: the filing fee for the I-800A application is \$775 and the fingerprinting fee for each applicant parent and additional adult household members is \$85.
-Additional USCIS fees may apply. \$860-\$1,030 Third Party - USCIS (US Citizenship and Immigration Services) Immigration Documentation: USCIS I-800A Supplement 3 Extension Paperwork Paid to USCIS upon submission of any and all I- 800A Extensions.
-As of March 2017: the filing for I-800A Extensions is \$385 and the fingerprinting fee for update biometric for each applicant parent and additional adult household members is \$85.
-Additional USCIS fees may apply \$0-\$640 Third Party - USCIS (US Citizenship and Immigration Services) Psychological Evaluation Paid to psychologist when preparing dossier.
-Fee varies based upon the provider and may be covered by family's medical insurance \$0-\$1,500 Third Party - Indepdendent Psychologist Consultations with Professionals and Specialists Consults with medical doctor for completion of child medical checklist as well as consultation with medical doctor and relevant specialists (i.e. behavioral specialist) during referral review \$300-\$600 Third Party mmigration and Documentation Fees Subsequent to Approval of I-800 Form This fees include document expenses including but not limited to the child's visa, Embassy medical appointment, child's passport, adoption decree, amended birth certificate and identification \$729 [+] Third Party - U.S. Consulate
+Service Details Fee Paid To Home Study \$2,050-\$4,150 Home Study and Subsequent Home Study Updates The figure given here includes estimated cost for original home study and two home study updates \$2,050-\$4,150 Family's local agency Professional Services Fees \$13,750 First Installment of Professional Services Fees Due upon singing of the Adoption Fee Agreement \$2,500 Spence-Chapin [+] \$500 of this First Installment Fee is forwarded from Spence-Chapin to IAAME for oversight and monitoring Second Installment of Professional Services Fee Due at completion of Spence-Chapin facilitated trainings \$4,500 Spence-Chapin Third Installment of Professional Services Fee Due at time of dossier submission \$1,500 Spence-Chapin Fourth Installment of Professional Services Fee Due at time of acceptance of referral \$5,250 Spence-Chapin Post-Placement and Post-Adoption Reports \$1,500-\$2,500 Post-Adoption Reporting/Visits Estimated cost for five post-adoption reports & visits \$1,500-\$2,500 Family's local agency Third Party Fees \$2,407-\$5,602 Parent Preparation and Training Adoption Learning Partners Hague Package (10 Hours) and Tough Starts Matter Package (5 Hours) and additional training as assigned by Spence-Chapin and/or your local agency \$210-\$750 Third Party Training Course Immigration Documentation: USCIS Filings (I-800A, Supplement 3 Extension as needed, and I-800) and Fingerprinting; Paid to USCIS upon submission of I-800A, I-800A Extensions, and submission of I-800 forms.
+The filing fee for the I-800A application is \$775 and the fingerprinting fee for each applicant and additional adult household members is \$85.
+The 1st Supplement 3 extension is no-fee.
+Subsequent Supplement 3 Extension Filings are \$385 each.
+No fee for filing 1800 for single child or biological siblings; \$775 for additional 1800 filing for non-sibling.
+Additional USCIS fees may apply. \$860-\$1,715 Third Party - USCIS (US Citizenship and Immigration Services) Psychological Evaluation Paid to psychologist when preparing dossier.
+Fee varies based upon the provider and may be covered by family's medical insurance \$0-\$1,500 Third Party - Indepdendent Psychologist Consultations with Professionals and Specialists Consults with medical doctor for completion of child medical checklist as well as consultation with medical doctor and relevant specialists (i.e. behavioral specialist) during referral review \$300-\$600 Third Party Immigration and Documentation Fees Subsequent to Approval of I-800 Form This fees include document expenses including but not limited to the child's visa, Embassy medical appointment, child's passport, adoption decree, amended birth certificate and identification \$1,037 [+] Third Parties - Registrar, Passport Office, U.S. Consulate Translation & Document Expenses \$4,250-\$4,650